MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 The Excel file must be in a cloud-storage account, such as OneDrive, Google Drive, or Dropbox.
 This topic uses OneDrive for Business.

-If you don't have a license for PowerApps, you can [sign up for free](../signup-for-powerapps.md).
+If you don't have a license for Power Apps, you can [sign up for free](../signup-for-powerapps.md).

 ## Prerequisites